openbsd/xenocara/driver/xf86-input-fpit/readme.txt

 to be an XFree86 4.x bug.

 Problem 2:  X Server crash during GUI startup (Particularly Gnome).
+            Or: programs using high-resolution pen tracking via XInput don't work.

 Solution:   You must have a regular mouse defined as the default pointer
 	    even if no mouse is used.
 During startup, Gnome attempts to set mouse acceleration for the default pointer.
 Since the pendrivers are absolute pointers, and acceleration is meaningless, they do not take well to attempts to set it :-)

+	    Additionally, setting the tablet as a core pointer prevents X from sending XInput events.
+This lowers the pen-tracking resolution available to programs by 1 or 2 orders of magnitude!

 Problem 3:  Jittery cursor and undesired mouse clicks (both buttons),
             particuarly on the Stylistic 1200, and particuarly after the